 Did you know that Vancouverites throw out an average of 8 kg of clothing per person every year?
 That’s the equivalent of 44 t-shirts!

-Zero waste approach to clothing and textiles
+Zero waste ideas to reduce clothing and textile waste

-- Reduce External website, opens in new tab
+Reduce External website, opens in new tab

 - Make smart choices when buying clothes.
 Look for quality clothes that are made to last.